Rajpratik71/Mininet-wiki/FAQ.md

 ### Which **versions of OpenFlow** does Mininet support?

-Mininet officially supports OpenFlow 1.0, and the Mininet VM image includes !OpenFlow 1.0-compatible versions of the !OpenFlow reference implementation as well as Open vSwitch.
-It is also possible to get Mininet to run with !OpenFlow 0.8.9 with a few minor changes.
+Mininet officially supports OpenFlow 1.0, and the Mininet VM image includes OpenFlow 1.0-compatible versions of the OpenFlow reference implementation as well as Open vSwitch.
+It is also possible to get Mininet to run with OpenFlow 0.8.9 with a few minor changes.

 ### What **OpenFlow switch implementations** does Mininet support?